§ 7-6-50. Voluntary dissolution.

 (a) A corporation may dissolve and wind up its affairs in the following manner:

 (1) If there are members entitled to vote on dissolution, the board of directors shall adopt a resolution recommending that the corporation be dissolved, and directing that the question of the dissolution be submitted to a vote at a meeting of members entitled to vote on it, which may be either an annual or special meeting.
 Written notice stating that the purpose, or one of the purposes, of the meeting is to consider the advisability of dissolving the corporation, shall be given to each member entitled to vote at the meeting, within the time and in the manner provided by this chapter for the giving of notice of meetings of members.
-A resolution to dissolve the corporation is adopted upon receiving at least a majority of the votes which members present at the meeting or represented by proxy are entitled to cast.
+A resolution to dissolve the corporation is adopted upon receiving at least a majority of the votes that members present at the meeting or represented by proxy are entitled to cast.

 (2) If there are no members, or no members entitled to vote on dissolution, the dissolution of the corporation shall be authorized at a meeting of the board of directors upon the adoption of a resolution to dissolve by the vote of a majority of the directors in office.